AbhinashKumarSingh/lld/README.md

 # lld
-this repository will cover design patterns and some of the lld question
+this repository will cover design patterns and some of the lld questions